The Future of Sustainable Innovation in Foodservice & Hospitality

 Tim Etherington-Judge is the founder of alkatera, where he works to help drinks brands navigate sustainability through practical tools and streamlined ESG reporting.
 He began his career in hospitality, progressing from frontline roles to become a global brand ambassador at Diageo, before experiencing a mental health breakdown that reshaped his direction.
 In response, Tim founded Healthy Hospo, a non-profit supporting wellbeing in the hospitality sector, and later co-founded Avallen Spirits, a sustainability-focused, certified B Corp brand.
 With broad experience across the drinks industry, he now focuses on making sustainability more accessible, realistic, and effective for businesses.

-David Gudgeon is the Head of External Affairs, leading strategic engagement across government, industry, and key stakeholders to strengthen collaboration and drive meaningful policy outcomes.
+David Gudgeon is the Head of External Affairs at Reconomy, leading strategic engagement across government, industry, and key stakeholders to strengthen collaboration and drive meaningful policy outcomes.
 With a career rooted in effective advocacy and relationship‑building, David brings a clear focus on connecting organisational priorities with the wider environmental and regulatory landscape.
 He works closely with partners to shape discussions on resource efficiency and circular economy solutions, ensuring evidence-based decision making remains at the forefront.
 David is committed to championing practical, forward‑thinking approaches that support both innovation and long-term sustainability across the hospitality sector.

 Izzy is a Sustainability Specialist at the Zero Carbon Forum, the not-for-profit representing one-third of the UK’s hospitality and brewing industry.
 She leads the organisation’s scope 3 work, and heads up the Beef Action Group, bringing together hospitality businesses, suppliers, and industry bodies to drive real emissions reductions across the food and beverage supply chain.
 Before joining the Forum, she worked in Sustainability consulting across sectors on decarbonisation strategy and supplier engagement.